Hot Havana in Miami is a fun and tropical dinner party theme. There are all sorts of easy and colorful decoration ideas and menu ideas!

-We had to have Cubano sandwiches, but didn’t want that to be the main course, so we decided to serve “Cubanitos” with plantain chips as the appetizer during our mini-cruise on the “Intercoastal Waterway” (Actually Newport Harbor in Newport Beach).
 I was so excited to serve the Cubanitos and wanted them to be as authentic as possible so I roasted the pork 2 nights ahead of time and made authentic Cuban bread the night before.
-(Since I work full time the prep had to be done at night.)
-The Cubanitos were complemented with VInce’s specially blended Mojitos.
+(At the time, I worked full time so all the prep had to be done at night.)

 By this time, the sun had set and the candles were lit.
 Once seated under the globe lights our guests eagerly awaited the Swordfish with Mango-Pepper Sauce and the Chuletas de Puerco con Mojo (Pork Chops with Mojo), along with the rice, of course.